Dashboards

 The supported widget types are:

-• Text with history: Line chart without axis values that contains text in the middle responsible for displaying the current value and the percentage of difference between current value and teh value before the defined period of time.
-Specially recommended when displaying data that need to be chronically compared.
+• Text with history: Line chart without axis values that contains text in the middle responsible for displaying the current value and the percentage of difference between current value and the value before the defined period of time.
+This type is recommended to see the trend and the percentage difference of a measurement in a period of time.

-• Step Plot: similar to Line Chart though the data lines are displayed in steps
+• Step Plot: similar to Line Chart though the data lines are displayed in steps.
+Particularly useful for discrete measurements.

 Dashboard Chart Wizard